The Galileo Project: Telescopes

 One project aims to construct a series of optical and infrared telescopes to monitor the sky and use artificial intelligence to classify and analyse the observations.
 Its first telescope was installed on the roof of the Harvard College Observatory in 2022.
 More sensor systems are planned to be deployed worldwide, possibly in a networked way.
 In September 2022, it was reported that the project should begin collecting observations in January and Loeb has stated in an online post on 24 October that instruments designed by the Galileo Project are "by now collecting new high-quality data".

 The telescope systems use machine learning to sort out, for example, "birds, balloons, drones, atmospheric events, aircraft and satellites from more mysterious sightings".

 The telescopes could be supplemented by radar systems that would "distinguish a physical object in the sky from a weather pattern or a mirage".
 Moreover, like NASA for their UAP study, the project is looking into also using Earth observation satellites, in particular data collected by miniature satellites by Planet Labs.

 Loeb has stated that so far SETI was mainly "predicated on the assumption that extraterrestrials communicate via radio waves, a technology we have used for just over a century and which advanced extraterrestrials may have long ago left behind", noting that a better strategy may be "to look for artefacts: alien tech".
 Astronomer Jason Wright affirms that "very little" of such searching is being done, but "artefact SETI" seems to "have got more traction lately".
 Artefacts may have been able to accumulate in the Solar System – like our "mailbox" – for 4.55 billion years.

 A goal of the project is to capture "new crisp images with better instruments than have ever been used by civilians".
-While relevant sensors are not only photographic cameras, Loeb stated in early 2022 that a high-resolution images could be collected within two years.
+While relevant sensors are not only photographic cameras, Loeb stated in early 2022 that high-resolution images could be collected within two years.